SleepyLili/tlapbot/README.md

 This makes the !help output quite long, so it's `False` by default.
 - `GUNICORN` if `True`, sets logging to use gunicorn's logger.
 Only set this to True if you're using Gunicorn to run tlapbot.
 - `ACTIVE_CATEGORIES` can be an empty list `[]`, or a list of strings of activated categories (i.e. `["chatting", "singing"]`).
 Redeems with a category included in the list will be active, redeems from other categories will not be active.
 Redeems with no category are always active.
+- `PREFIX` is a *single character string* that decides what character gets used as a prefix for tlapbot commands. (i.e. you can use `?` instead of `!`).
+Symbols are recommended.
+Prefix cannot be longer than one character.
 #### Example config:
 An example to show what your config like could look like
 ```python